Before you were married or had kids, did you think homemaking would be an easy gig?

 When you have time blocked off for the planning and for the upkeep, then you can spend the bulk of your time in doing mode without that nagging feeling that there’s something you should be attending to that you’ve forgotten.

-As homemakers, we are self-motivated.
+As homemakers, we must be self-motivated.

 If we aren’t self-motivated, we will either be unmotivated or fear-motivated – both unhealthy options.